NiklasPfister/adaXT/docs/decision_tree/criteria/criteria.md

 # The Criteria Class
-This is the abstract class that others inherit from.
+This is the class used to evaluate a split in the data.
 It is accessed by:
 ```python
 import adaXT.decision_tree.criteria
 ```